Updated: 5 days ago

-This process of picking up on the error and correcting it will happen over and over again as johnny continues his journey towards being a pro juggler.
-He will continue Noticing more and more errors and correct them, being aware to more and more factors, such as his posture, his form, or even his feet, until finally the errors get fewer and smaller, and Johnny can juggle like a true master.
-But there is catch.
+This process of picking up on the error and correcting it will happen over and over again as Johnny continues his journey towards being better.
+As he continues noticing more and more errors and correcting them, he is becoming aware to more and more factors, such as his posture, form, or even his feet.

 The smaller and finer the errors, the harder it is to pick up on them.
 So how do we make sure we keep the "Error indicator" of ours sharp?
 Enter meditation.

-When you are being mindful to something you do, you are actually dedicating more of you total awareness to that action.
+When you are being mindful to something you do, you are actually dedicating more of your total awareness to that action.